pocket-id/website/docs/client-examples/wekan.md

 ## Create OIDC Client in Pocket ID

 1. Create a new OIDC Client in Pocket ID (e.g., `wekan`).
-2. Set the **Callback URL** to the value below or leave blank to autofill on first login.
+2. Set the **Callback URL** to the value below, or leave blank to autofill on first login.
    ```
    https://<wekan-url>/_oauth/oidc
    ```